JonathanMEdwards/subtext10/doc/language.md

   * 2
 }
 ```
-Like all structures, a `do` structure is a series of items.
+Like all blocks, a `do` block is a series of items.
 In this example there are three items, one per line, and they are output items whose value is calculated from their formula.
 Unlike in previous examples, these are anonymous outputs, lacking a name and the following `=`.

 The first item is just a reference to `x` but the last two items are calls without a left input value: `+ 1` and `* 2`.
 In that case the value of the previous item is used as the left input.
 We can see this as the value of items flowing downward from the result of one formula into the start of the next formula.
 The result is the bottom value, which becomes the value of `y`.
 Note how this downward dataflow corresponds exactly to the rightward dataflow in the formula `x + 1 + 2`, with the result being the final value on the right.
-Thus data flows in formulas from left to right, and in outlined structures from top to bottom.
+Thus data flows in formulas from left to right, and in outlined blocks from top to bottom.
 This matchs the reading order of English prose.

-A formula is a single-line representation of a `do` structure, but it will only look like a series of infix calls when the `do` structure follows the pattern shown above: a series of anonymous outputs with the first being a literal or reference and the following ones single calls without a left input.
-Anything else will use the general notation for structures in a line, with brackets and semicolons.
+A formula is a single-line representation of a `do` block, but it will only look like a series of infix calls when the `do` block follows the pattern shown above: a series of anonymous outputs with the first being a literal or reference and the following ones single calls without a left input.
+Anything else will use the general notation for blocks in a line, with brackets and semicolons.
 For example, if we had named one of the items:
 ```
 y = do {
   x